 - 1.It grants many of the benefits of running an Ethereum node, such as the ability to simulate L2 transactions locally without rate-limiting (public RPCs may face such limitations).

 - 2.Allows anyone to verify the work performed by Sequencers by re-deriving output roots and comparing them against those submitted by the Sequencer.
-In case of a mismatch, verifiers can perform a fault check and claim rewards by submitting fraud proofs on future versions of Mainnet.
+In case of a mismatch, verifiers will be able to perform a fault check and claim rewards by submitting fraud proofs on future versions of Mainnet.

 dApp builders are encouraged to consider the value addition of running a Rollup Verifier node given that the overhead costs tend to be low.